Notion is a powerful workspace management software that can handle just about any sort of project.

 Notion is the type of tool that you get out of it what you put in.
 It gets most of its value when you use it as a main hub for all of your work.

-With that being said, if you are already deeply established in a similar program like Evernote, Trello or Monday, I don't suggest switching.
-All of these tools have their pros and cons but none of them is so much better or worse that switching is critical.
+With that being said, if you are already using and seeing success with a similar program like Evernote, Trello or Monday, I don't suggest switching.
+These tools have their pros and cons, but none of them is so much better or worse that switching is critical.
 If you put in the time and effort with any of these programs, you'll get nearly the same benefit.

 If you aren't already established with something else or you're already using Notion for managing other aspects of your life and business, it is a great option to consider.